How Puppies Learn to Communicate

 If we also put our weight on our back foot, we can often diffuse a potentially dangerous situation.
 Weight and balance are magnified in a dog’s mind, they are always looking for the subtle nuances in our body language, and this is especially true of a nervous dog.
-I was at a clients recently, when I leaned slightly back putting the weight on my back foot the dog approached, when I transferred the weight to my front the dog moved away.
+I was with some clients recently, when I leaned slightly back putting the weight on my back foot as the dog approached when I then transferred the weight to my front the dog moved away.

 Many people believe that if the hackles are up this is a sign of aggression.
-This is not always the case, a dog that is excited can raise its hackles, its actual intentions will be apparent depending on the approach, if it curves round coming in from the side and sniffs the ground as it approaches than its intentions are normally peaceful.
-If it comes in face on stiff legged and circling then it could be a prequel to aggression.
+This is not always the case, a dog that is excited can raise its hackles, its actual intentions will be apparent depending on the approach if it curves round coming in from the side and sniffs the ground as it approaches than its intentions are normally peaceful.
+If it comes in face-on stiff legged and circling then that could be a prequel to aggression.

-Lets look at meeting and greeting, as one dog approaches another you will see a wide range of reactions.
+Let's look at meeting and greeting, as one dog approaches another you will see a wide range of reactions.
 Some dogs will lie down almost flat to the ground we often see this in Border Collies.
-Some will lie and slightly roll over averting there eyes this is a submissive but friendly gesture
+Some will lie and slightly roll over averting their eyes this is a submissive but friendly gesture

 Others will yawn, circle slowly but not stiff legged, sniff the ground and allow eyes to constantly dart these look then look away again this is also a non-threatening approach.
 Others will stand off and await the other dog to approach so they can observe the approaching dogs intentions before deciding whether to greet.

 Clients often tell me that their aggressive dog dislikes black or dark dogs, and they cannot understand why?
-It is simple really; they cannot read the intent on a very black background therefore they are unable to react to the calming signals.
-I am occasionally told that some dogs are racist to coloured people; Dogs cannot be racist unlike humans they have no moral or racial preconceptions, this form of aggression is simply because they cannot distinguish features and intent on a darker background and may become fearful or aggressive because of that.
+It is simple really; they cannot read the intent on a black background, therefore, they are unable to react to the calming signals.
+I am occasionally told that some dogs are racist to coloured people; Dogs cannot be racist, unlike humans they have no moral or racial preconceptions, this form of aggression is simply because they cannot distinguish features and intent on a darker background and may become fearful or aggressive because of that.

 I am not of the school of thought that thinks there are no such things as dominant dogs.
 It appears that it now politically incorrect to use this word to describe a dog’s position or state of mind.
 If we agree the fact that dogs have submissive tendencies then the antonym (exact opposite) of submission is dominance.